tajamulkhann/AI-Engineer/b. Transformers/README.md

 ### Transformer

-A neural architecture that uses self-attention to model relationships in sequences without recurrence.

 <img width="1340" height="759" alt="image" src="https://github.com/user-attachments/assets/3796da0e-e176-46d0-ab87-6a16b6d04215" />

+- A seq2seq deep learning architecture that uses self-attention instead of Recurrence (like LSTM, GRU) to model relationships in sequences.

+- It processes all tokens parallely (self-attention), allowing token to attend to each other.

+- It has two important parts
+    - Encoder converts teh input into context matrix (hidden representation of all tokens)
+    - Decoder generates output step by step while attending to entire context

+- Transformers are highly efficient at capturing long-range dependencies and have become the foundation of modern NLP Models like GPT, BERT etc.

 #### 🧠 Transformer Architecture — Simplified (For Interviews)